Avinav1299/RealityCheck/README.md

 ### Development Guidelines
 - Follow TypeScript best practices
 - Use Tailwind CSS for styling
-- Implement BYOK patterns for new features
+- Implement Ollama-first patterns for new features
 - Write comprehensive tests
-- Document new features and API integrations
+- Document new features and integrations
 - Maintain accessibility standards

 ## 📄 License